Phone

 Capital Increase Through Raising the Nominal Value of Shares

-The required shareholder approval for increasing capital through raising the nominal value of shares depends on whether the increase imposes additional financial obligations on shareholders.
+The required shareholder approval to increase capital by raising the nominal value of shares depends on whether the increase imposes additional financial obligations on shareholders.

 First Scenario

 If the increase in nominal share value creates new financial obligations for shareholders, unanimous approval of all shareholders is required pursuant to Article 159 of the Amended Commercial Code.
-Such an obligation arises when the company lacks distributable profits or voluntary reserves, requiring shareholders to contribute additional funds on a personal basis.
+Such an obligation arises when the company lacks distributable profits or voluntary reserves, thereby requiring shareholders to contribute additional funds personally.

 Second Scenario